apoelstra/SSS32/intro.md

 The SSSS Codex describes a way, using circular paper computers (volvelles), to perform checksumming and Shamir Secret Sharing on their Bitcoin secrets.
-It defines an error-correcting code, **codex32**, and a complete scheme for checksumming, splitting and recovering secret data.
+It defines an error-correcting code, **codex32**, and a complete scheme for generating, checksumming, splitting and reconstructing secret data.

 Hand-computation comes with some practical limits: to generate random values we rely on series of (de-biased) dice rolls.
 We do not support passphrases or key